 “A History of the Blacketts” is now available in hardback, priced at £21.
 It is fully illustrated, referenced and indexed, and includes blank pages at the end of the book where you can record details of your own immediate family history for the benefit of future generations.
-It is a limited edition of 500 copies, more than 95% of which have already been sold (as at Sep 2015), though we still have a handful of copies left in stock.
+It is a limited edition of 500 copies, nearly all of which have been sold (as at Sep 2015), though we still have a handful of copies left in stock.
 No further editions are planned.
 The book includes an easy-to-read chart showing the links between the Blacketts and King Malcolm III of Scotland and thence on to Macbeth, and to the present Royal Family.
 As from October 2013 all copies of the book include an Addendum loose leaf page outlining a further link between the Blacketts and HRH Prince George of Cambridge, born 22 July 2013, through his maternal grandmother, Mrs. Carole Middleton.

 To buy your copy(ies) please choose one of the following (see Note):

 (a) to pay by cheque (UK purchasers only) please print off a copy of the application form, which you will find HERE, and post it to us at the address shown on the form.

 (b) to buy online (includes all non-UK purchasers) please click HERE.

 All profits from sales of the book will be shared equally between the following two charities: